honjow/UsbXbox360Dxe/README.md

 # UEFI Driver for Xbox 360 Controller

 This driver is modified from [edk2](https://github.com/tianocore/edk2) USB keyboard driver, with AI-assistance.
-It maps Xbox 360 controller buttons and triggers to keyboard keys, enabling controller use in UEFI environments (BIOS, bootloaders, etc.).
+It provides full Xbox 360 controller support in UEFI environments with mouse emulation, enabling controller use in BIOS, bootloaders, and other UEFI applications.

 ## Features

 - **40+ Built-in Device Support**: Xbox 360 controllers, handheld gaming devices (GPD, OneXPlayer, Legion Go, MSI Claw, etc.), 8BitDo, Logitech, HyperX, and more
+- **Mouse Emulation**: Analog sticks can control mouse cursor and scroll wheel (via EFI_SIMPLE_POINTER_PROTOCOL)
-- **Trigger Button Support**: Left and Right triggers can be mapped to keyboard keys
+- **Trigger Button Support**: Left and Right triggers can be mapped to keyboard keys or mouse buttons
+- **Flexible Stick Modes**: Each stick can independently operate in Mouse, Keys, Scroll, or Disabled mode
 - **Configuration File Support**: Customize settings via INI file on ESP partition
 - **Custom Device Support**: Add your own Xbox 360 protocol compatible devices
 - **Auto-configuration**: Driver creates default config on first boot
+- **Debug Logging**: Automatic logging to ESP partition with rotation and cleanup

 ## Default Key Mappings